The Conditional Cauchy-Schwarz Divergence with Applications to Time-Series Data and Sequential Decision Making: Experimental Details and Additional Results

 Specifically, DDC just minimizes the discrepancy in the last layer (i.e., $\text{MMD}^2(\mathbf{z}_s^{|L|},\mathbf{z}_t^{|L|})$), DAN improves upon DDC by minimizing the discrepancies in all fully connected layers and replacing the basic MMD with multi-kernel MMD (MK-MMD):

 in which the kernel function in MK-MMD is expressed as:

 JAN argues that the $|L|$ constraints in Eq.~(\ref{eq:DAN_obj}) is independent and does not incorporate the dependence between different layers.
-Hence, the authors of JAN minimizes the joint MMD for all fully connected layers:
+Hence, the authors of JAN minimize the joint MMD for all fully connected layers:

 in which $\mathcal{C}_{\mathbf{z}^{1:|L|}}$ refers to kernel mean embedding for $|L|$ variables using tensor product feature space: